SHOP

 The Avenger’s wide loading bay makes it easier to load wider objects or suitcases, and you can fold down the rear seats to access the full 1,053 litres of space.

-Unlike the Hyundai Kona Electric, there isn’t a ‘frunk’ or any storage under the bonnet.
 This is a bit of a shame as it’s handy for a smaller food shop or rucksack, but to make up for it, Jeep has fitted a deep enough section under the boot floor to keep charging cables out of sight.

 Running costs

-a yellow jeep avenger charging at a public car chargerThere are three different model variants to choose from, all with varying prices from new.
+There are three different model variants to choose from, all with varying prices from new.

 This includes the Longitude (£35,700), Altitude (£37,400) and the top-spec Summit (£39,600).

-Pricewise, the Avenger sits in the middle of its competitors and is better value for money than some electric hatchbacks on the market.
+Price-wise, the Avenger sits in the middle of its competitors and is better value for money than some electric hatchbacks on the market.

 Being relatively new, few have made it to the used car market yet, but when they do there should be a nice saving to be had.

-Once you’ve paid the purchase price in full or via car finance, there are the other costs associated with driving an EV you need to consider.
+Once you’ve paid the purchase price in full or via car finance, there are other costs associated with driving an EV you need to consider.

 The obvious one is charging, which varies from car to car, charge station to charge station.